1 – What is the Alien Gospel?

 To understand more thoroughly why Daniel 2:43 does not fit the “alien gospel” version of future history requires a lengthy (and somewhat technical) explanation, and for whoever is interested, it may be found in Appendix 1.

 Another support often invoked for the “alien gospel” is the Book of Enoch, and other pseud-epigraphical (false title) works, which contain many references to the pre-Flood days when some of the angels are thought to have materialized and mated with women of the Earth.
+(See Appendix 2 and Appendix 3 about the Books of Enoch and Jasher respectively.)
 As mentioned, the Book of Genesis appears to support the idea that these “sons of God” did materialize, and they (or their offspring) were “mighty men of old, men of renown” and probably wielded a great deal of influence in that ancient world.
 (6:4)

 The Book of Genesis, however, does not say anything more about these “mighty men… of renown”.
 The Book of Enoch (along with the Book of Jubilees and the Book of Jasher) elaborates on the subject, saying that the influence of these “mighty men of renown” was responsible for the corrupting of mankind in the pre-Flood Age.
 In addition, there are sections that imply these materialized angels knew how to mix human and animal genes and thereby create “chimeras” – creatures with mixed gene origins, some of them being part human and part animal, like the half-man, half-goat “satyrs” of Greek-Roman mythology.